Lava from Spanish volcano heads toward sea; no injuries

 Mariano Hernández, head of the island’s government, described the scene in the area affected by the lava as “bleak.”

-He said a wall of lava 6 meters (20 feet) high “is consuming houses, infrastructure, crops in its path to the coast,” state news agency Efe reported.
+He said a wall of lava six meters (20 feet) high “is consuming houses, infrastructure, crops in its path to the coast,” state news agency Efe reported.

+Scientists monitoring the lava measured it at more than 1,000 C (more than 1,800 F).
+When it hits the Atlantic Ocean, explosions and clouds of acidic steam were expected.
+Merchant shipping was halted around La Palma.

+Scientists say the lava flows could last for weeks or months, but the immediate danger to local people appeared to be over.

+“There will be considerable material damage,” Torres told SER radio.
+“We hope there won’t be any personal injuries.”

+“The lava probably won’t take any lives, but it will destroy everything it encounters,” Nemesio Pérez, scientific coordinator at the Canary Islands Volcanology Institute, told SER.

-The Military Emergencies Unit is increasing its deployment on La Palma to 180 soldiers and 57 vehicles, backed up with three water-dropping aircraft due to arrive later Monday.
+The Military Emergencies Unit was increasing its deployment on La Palma to 180 soldiers and 57 vehicles, backed up with three water-dropping aircraft due to arrive later Monday.

 People on La Palma largely live from farming.

-Spanish Prime Minister Pedro Sánchez was due to visit the affected area Monday after canceling his trip to New York to attend the U.N.
+Spanish Prime Minister Pedro Sánchez visited the affected area Monday after canceling his trip to New York to attend the U.N.
 General Assembly.

-The volcano erupted Sunday after a weeklong buildup of seismic activity that was closely monitored by authorities.
+He praised scientists for monitoring the eruption, saying their work was “fundamental” in avoiding casualties, and promised that his government would help local people rebuild their lives.

-Huge red plumes topped with black-and-white smoke shot out along the Cumbre Vieja volcanic ridge, which scientists had been monitoring following the accumulation of molten lava below the surface and days of small earthquakes.
+Huge red plumes topped with black-and-white smoke shot out along the Cumbre Vieja ridge, which scientists had been monitoring following the accumulation of molten lava below the surface and days of small earthquakes.

-Most of those evacuated found family or friends to take them in.
-The rest were in shelters, officials said.

 La Palma, with a population of 85,000, is one of eight volcanic islands in Spain’s Canary Islands archipelago off Africa’s western coast.
 At their nearest point, the islands are 100 kilometers (60 miles) from Morocco.

-Note: A previous version of this story was corrected to show that Mariano Hernández is the head of the island’s government, not the mayor.